 These scholarships are made possible due to the success of the NACADA Silent Auction held during the Annual Conference.

-- be a current NACADA student member at the time of scholarship application or be willing to join if receiving the scholarship.
-(Note: Student membership requires certification that the student is currently enrolled and is not fully employed in an advising position.)
+- be a current NACADA student member (Note: Student membership requires certification that the student is currently enrolled and is not fully employed in an advising position).
 Please see the NACADA Student Membership Application.

 - demonstrate an interest in advising as a profession.